angulardart/site-angulardart/src/angular/guide/architecture.md

 <img class="image-left" src="{% asset_path 'ng/devguide/architecture/template.png' %}" alt="Template" width="200px">

 You define a component's view with its companion **template**.
 A template is a form of HTML that tells Angular how to render the component.

 A template looks like regular HTML, except for a few differences.
-Here is a template for our `HeroListComponent`:
+Here is a template for the example `HeroListComponent`:

 <?code-excerpt "lib/src/hero_list_component.html" title?>
 ```